 During the May to September season, the most consistent swells come from the southern ocean and intensify before exploding onto Upolu Island’s south shore.
 During this period, the southeast trade winds that are prevalent in the South Pacific can impact the surf breaks that are more exposed to the wind, whilst other breaks remain unaffected, e.g. Boulders is protected by the headland and Devils Island is off-shore in southeasterly winds.

 The southeasterly trade winds can be extremely strong and there may be times when conditions are not ideal (unsafe) for boat travel to the surf breaks.
 On these occasions, our experienced surf guides will do everything they can to track down the best surf that is accessible by vehicle (even travelling to the north coast where the breaks will be smaller in size, but not wind-affected).

 During the peak southerly swell months, there will be days when there is very little wind and conditions are perfect.

-During the months of Feb/Mar/April and October, the South Shore breaks can get VERY good with glassy, clean conditions due to lack of wind factor at this time.
-South West swells (generally not as large as May-Sep months) are common over this period, being the favoured swell direction of some of the right-handers on the South Coast e.g. the world-class set-up of Coconuts.
-During this same period the North Shore of Upolu can often have good waves also due to Nth Swells pushing down from Hawaii.
+From February to October, the south shore breaks can be epic, with glassy, clean conditions due to lack of winds during this time.
+Southwest swells (generally not as large as May to September months) are common over this period, being the favoured swell direction of some of the right-handers on the south coast, for example, Coconuts.
+During this same period, the north shore of Upolu can have good waves due to northerly swells pushing down from Hawaii.

-Summer is when the north shore of Upolu is at its best.
-North swells originating in Alaska travel via Hawaii and hit Samoa’s north shore approximately 3 to 5 days after hitting Oahu (Hawaii).
+Summer (November to January) is when the north shore of Upolu is at its best.
+North swells originating in Alaska travel via Hawaii and hit Samoa’s north shore, approximately three to five days after hitting Oahu (Hawaii).